Background

 Prior to joining the Department of Psychiatry at UC San Diego, I was a Research Fellow at the Evans Center for Implementation Science at Boston University.
 I also worked as a Research Leader at IBM Watson Health and consulted for a variety of federal agencies including the Centers for Medicare & Medicaid Services (CMS), Substance Abuse and Mental Health Services Research (SAMHSA), and the Assistant Secretary for Planning and Evaluation (ASPE).

-When I’m not engaged in research, I can usually be found at a concert or going for a run.
-Having recently moved to southern California, I am learning how to surf and enjoying wiping out in the process!
+When I’m not engaged in research, I can usually be found at a concert or attempting to surf in beautiful SoCal!

 Care Gap: More than one-third of Americans living with an opioid use disorder are publicly insured by state Medicaid or Children’s Health Insurance Plan (CHIP), but many of these state programs or their managed care entities do not provide sufficient access to lifesaving medications for opioid use disorder [(MOUD), i.e., buprenorphine, methadone and naltrexone] in their plan benefits.
 Research is critically needed to understand how policymakers and managed care entities overseeing Medicaid/CHIP benefit arrays solicit, receive, and use evidence to define their benefit and utilization management policies for MOUD.